Paraianu-Remus/ChatGPT-Discord-Bot/README.md

 ## Starting the bot

 Finally, open the terminal in your computer (CMD or Powershell), navigate to the path you extracted the above file (you can use cd dirname to navigate to a directory, and run node .\index.js.
 If everything was done correctly and you followed the guide, the bot should be online.
 In the terminal should say "ChatGPT Bot is Online on Discord".
-To stop the script press ctrl + c.

 Now go to your discord server and ask the bot whatever you want.

+To stop the script, in the terminal you ran node .\index.js, press ctrl + c.